 You can connect with over 20+ social networks, including Facebook, Instagram, YouTube, LinkedIn, Twitter, and Pinterest, and you can also integrate hundreds of apps to help you get things done.

 Hootsuite offers a limited free plan as well as a 30-Day Free Trial, leading to various plans.

-Canva – graphic design
+Canva – template designs

 Canva is a graphic design platform that’s user-friendly enough for those who aren’t Photoshop wizards.
-It’s hard to believe if you know you’re not one for design, but you can effortlessly create a logo, create posts for social media, design a flyer, and so much more.
+It’s hard to believe, if you know you’re not one for design, but you can effortlessly create a logo, create posts for social media, design a flyer, and so much more.

 There are hundreds of professional-quality designs to choose from and their site is easy to navigate with categorized templates for any occasion.